Zoegp/zoegp.github.io/leafbyte-faqs.md

 Access to your Google user id is represented as "Associate you with your personal info on Google".
 We do not ever use the Google user id to access any personal info.
 The first page says "Google will share your name, email address, language preference, and profile picture with LeafByte."
 This is misleading, as Google never sends any of that info to us.
 It may be possible that we'd be able to use the user id to request that info, but [Google's docs](https://developers.google.com/identity/protocols/oauth2/scopes) suggest that we (appropriately) wouldn't even have access to that.

+To reiterate, LeafByte itself gathers no data.
+We do not see or collect any information from or about your Google account.
+We do not see the pictures you take or the data you measure, or even the fact that you used the app.
 You can [see all the code in LeafByte](https://github.com/TheBeruriahIncident/leafbyte) and validate all of this.

 It's worth noting that at some point between the initial release of LeafByte and the preparation for releasing 1.4.0, Google started automatically giving extra access to apps, without apps themselves even asking for it, since Google assumed everyone would want that access.
 It looked like this: